 As a Viennese lad, I probably shouldn’t mention it, but…Salzburg is a lovely place and an easy day trip from Vienna.
 Here’s some quick info on how to get there and what you can do in the city.

 - The train gets you there in just over two hours

 - Walk to and through the old town in an hour or so

 - Visit Mozart’s birthplace, the palace, the fortress and the Getreidegasse shopping street

 How to get to Salzburg

-This is your best option, since the train is fast, comfortable, inexpensive, and drops you off within walking distance of the Salzburg sights.
-Which is why there are no non-stop bus services that I know of.
+This is probably your best option, since the train is fast, comfortable, inexpensive, and drops you off within walking distance of the Salzburg sights.
+Which might explain why I can never find any non-stop bus services.